-Arthropods: The phylum of the arthropods includes animals such as insects, crustaceans (e.g. barnacles or crabs), centipedes, millipedes and arachnids (e.g. spiders, mites or scorpions).
+Arthropods: Phylum of the arthropods.
+Animals such as insects, crustaceans (e.g. barnacles, crabs), centipedes and millipedes, arachnids (e.g. mites, scorpions).

 Authorisation, general (biocidal product): Legally prescribed, two-stage procedure before putting any biocidal product on the market; first stage: active substance approval with testing of all contained active substances (listing in the Union list of all approved active substances); second stage: different alternative authorisation procedures, depending on the respective product and, in the European zone, also depending on the number of countries where the product should be sold; distinction between national authorisation, union authorisation, simplified authorisation, respectively with the option to renew and mutual recognition among the participating countries.